 Remember: Verbs drive your sentences; don’t let them idle.

 I wrote about separating text and data not too long ago, and it boils down to this: Some readers want your data, and some want your interpretation of the data.
 Mixing data and interpretation together wastes both readers’ time, so put your hard data in charts and tables, and reserve your text for interpretation.

-Remember: Whether readers come for numbers or words, make it simple for them to find what they want.
+Remember: Whether readers come for numbers or words, trying to simplify content for them will improve readership.

-3. Don’t make words more intense than they need to be
+3. Don’t make words more intense than they need to be: Simplify words

 When you add an intensifier to a word, it means you’ve either chosen the wrong word or you’re trying to avoid making an explicit statement.

 Google stock would have been a very good investment, but I just didn’t have the confidence to really put my money behind it.